Benson Records: History

-Benson Records was sold to Provident/Zomba in 1997, which is now a part of Sony Music Entertainment.
+Benson Records was sold to Bertelsmann AG via its Provident/Zomba in 1997, which is now a part of Sony Music Entertainment.
 The Benson label was reformatted to focus on new artists.
 Zomba closed the label in late 2001.

 Most recently, the name Heart Warming Records and RiverSong was sold to Homeland Entertainment.
 Homeland is owned by Bill Traylor and former President of Zondervan, Bob Jones, Jr.

+Benson's choral music printing business is now owned by the Cooperative Baptist Fellowship, whose Celebrating Grace subsidiary acquired its assets from Universal Music Group in 2023.